mauisonmia/epgviewer/README.md

 ## Features

-- View EPG for specific channel
+- View EPG for specific channel (with thumbnail images from epg.xml)
 - View EPG for all channels (Traditional EPG)
 - Everything in a static html file